johschmitz/blender-driving-scenario-creator/README.md

 the Blender Python environment since the add-on uses the library as a backend to write OpenDRIVE and OpenSCENARIO files.
-Additionally, [pyclothoids](https://github.com/phillipd94/pyclothoids) is needed which is used by the addon and the scenarigeneration lib as well.
+Additionally, [pyclothoids](https://github.com/phillipd94/pyclothoids) is needed which is used by the add-on and the scenarigeneration lib as well.
 Navigate to your Blender included Python installation

     cd /opt/blender/<blender_version>/python/bin